Thoracic medial branch blocks are a minimally-invasive treatment option for stubborn middle and upper-back pain.

 Any injury or deterioration in the facet joint can also cause pain, as can chronic middle back pain with no known cause.

-Thoracic medial branch blocks benefits go beyond simple pain relief.
+At The Pain Experts of Arizona thoracic medial branch blocks benefits go beyond simple pain relief.
 This procedure can be used as a diagnostic tool, too.

 If you are experiencing stubborn, unrelieved pain in your middle or upper back, receiving a medial branch block can help your doctor know if your pain originates in the medial branch nerves.
 And, if a thoracic medial branch block is successful, you may be eligible to receive a thoracic medial branch radiofrequency ablation for more long-lasting relief.